In this guide, FPL Matthew talks in depth about his four key principles of FPL Success – Planning, Research, Team Management and Risk Management.

 Here I am looking much more short term – it is more a case of “when can I get him in?”, “can I get away with not having him one more week?” and even “is it worth a hit?”

 Wildcards are another consideration in planning.
-With the first wildcard, I have often used it either the first or second International Break.
+With the first wildcard, I have often used it either the first or second International Break, however in recent years I have also used it late, around Christmas.
 There is a balance here.

 Earlier wildcards usually help to build team value whilst holding on later gives you more information to base decisions on, making it more likely that you’ll pick a better long-term team.